endlessm/chromium-browser/tools/gn/docs/reference.md

   The sources assignment filter (see "gn help set_sources_assignment_filter") is never applied by this function.
 It's assumed than any desired filtering was already done when sources was set on the from_scope.

+  If variables_to_not_forward_list is non-empty, then it must contains a list of variable names that will not be forwarded.
+This is mostly useful when variable_list_or_star has a value of "*".

 ```